wolfpaulus/static-site-generator/README.md

 </html>
 ```

-The `jinja_template` is simply a string variable that stores html with some expressions and statements.
-The `context` variable stores a dictionary, with everything we previously put into the context.json file.
-Next a Template gets instatiated from the `jinja_template` string.
-The render method is called, with the context as an argument.
-I.e., providing the render method access to the context dictionary.
+`jinja_template` is a muliline string, storing HTML code with some jinja expressions and statements.
+The `context` variable provides access to a dictionary, containing everything we previously put into the _context.json_ file.
+A Template is instantiated from the jinja_template string, and the render method is called with the context as an argument, providing access to the context dictionary.

 #### Getting started with Jinja

-Here is a link to the [Jinja Project](https://jinja.palletsprojects.com/en/3.1.x/) and this is a good [primer](https://realpython.com/primer-on-jinja-templating/)
+Here is a link to the [Jinja Project](https://jinja.palletsprojects.com/en/3.1.x/) and a good [primer](https://realpython.com/primer-on-jinja-templating/)

 Moving closer to production code, a `jinja_to_html` method might look something like this: